 Check for stains when the clothes are still wet – once the powder has dried on it will be harder to remove.
 If it’s still wet, put the stained item in a bowl with a solution of one cup of vinegar to four cups of water and soak for a few hours.
 Then rewash using a warm water cycle and running a repeat rinse.

 Stains from detergent normally occur when the machine doesn’t sufficiently rinse the load.
-We measure how much detergent is left after a wash when we review washing machines.
-See which are great at rinsing.
+We measure how much detergent is left after a wash when we review .
+See our top picks of the for those that are great at rinsing.

 Other ways to avoid staining your clothes with washing powder include: